-The Council has a long-term borrowing requirement and therefore long term borrowing may possibly be undertaken before the end of this financial year taking advantage of the low interest rates currently available.
-This position will be reviewed and monitored closely during the last few months of 2021/22, with support from Arlingclose. -- ---
+The Council has a long-term borrowing requirement and therefore long term borrowing may possibly be undertaken before the end of this financial year.
+This position will be reviewed and monitored closely during the last few months of 2022/23, with support and advice from Arlingclose.